-Calculating the Fiber-Optic Cable Power Margin for a QFX Series Device
+Calculating the Fiber-Optic Cable Power Margin for QFX Series Switches

-Calculate the link's power margin when planning fiber-optic
+Calculate the fiber-optic data link's power margin when planning

-cable layout and distances to ensure that fiber-optic connections
+fiber-optic cable layout and distances to ensure that fiber-optic

-have sufficient signal power to overcome system losses and still satisfy
+connections have sufficient signal power to overcome system losses

-the minimum input requirements of the receiver for the required performance
+and still satisfy the minimum input requirements of the receiver for

 When you calculate the power margin, you use a worst-case analysis